-The sudden outbreak of the new coronavirus pneumonia has led to labour flow obstruction, logistics delay and consumption restriction, which gives rise to more material adverse impact on the development of overall market economy.
-It will also cause certain impacts on the short-term sales of the Group.
-The Group works properly on epidemic prevention and control and resume work actively, and develop or produce medical and health products to reduce the impact of the epidemic on the Group.
-Looking forward to 2020, the Company is entering a challenging and optimistic year.
-However, as our 6 key business sectors bring better business opportunities, I believe that the Company is on track for continuous and steady development, effectively meeting different kinds of challenges.
+The outbreak of the COVID-19 in China in the beginning of the year and its recurrence during winter, coupled with the uncontrollable overseas epidemics have resulted consumption restrictions, which exerted significant adverse impact on the development of the overall market economy, and would also cause certain impact on the Group's sales in the short term.
+The Group focuses on daily prevention and control, and develops or produces medical device products to reduce the impact of the epidemic on the Group.
+Looking forward into 2021, the Company is entering a challenging and optimistic year.
+However, as good opportunities are brought our transformation and upgrading, I believe that the Company is on track for continuous and steady development, and can effective meet and tackle different kinds of challenges.

-Finally, on behalf of the Board, I express my gratitude to our shareholders, the management team, all employees and customers for their support for the Group over the past year.
-It is with the diligence, energy and optimism of our employees that the Group looks forward for more long-term, satisfactory returns for our shareholders.
+Finally, on behalf of the Board, I would like to express my gratitude to our shareholders, the management team, all employees and customers for their support for the Group over the past year.
+It is with the diligence, energy and optimism of our employees that the Group looks forward for more long-term and satisfactory returns for our shareholders.